sharjilm/AMazeInGame/README.md

 \[ ] Minigame 4 (Sharjil) - The user has to go through a parkour obstacle course game.
 They’ll be given a predetermined map randomly with a different outline for each and a different time limit.
 User will have to complete the course within that time frame or without falling in a pit.
 If the user falls or runs out of time, they’ll have to start all over again, no checkpoints.

-\[ ] Minigame 5 (Youssef) - The user has to shoot x number of enemies/aliens in the minigame.
-As the user shoots down the aliens, their number will decrease.
-They will be removed from the game.
-In response, the aliens will fire back at the user.
-The user will have x number of lives and has to defeat all aliens before they shoot him x times to win.
+\[ ] Minigame 5 (Youssef) - The user uses the spacebar to shoot a certain number of enemies and solve the maze before time runs out.

 ## Developers
 Jiong Hao Zhou